Nishant929/experimental_project/README.md

 # README

-Clone the repository
+1. Clone the repository

-open terminal
+2. Open terminal

-change directory to the downlaoded repository type : rails s or rails server open your browser and goto - localhost:3000
+3. Change directory to the downlaoded repository

+4. Type : rails s or rails server

+5. Open your browser and goto - localhost:3000

 * Ruby version - 2.4.0p0